Qualifying For A Mortgage: The Basics

 Primary residences are less risky for lenders and allow them to extend loans to more people.
 For example, what happens if you lose a stream of income or have an unexpected bill?
 You're more likely to prioritize payments on your home.
 Certain types of government-backed loans are valid only for primary residence purchases.

-Let’s say you want to buy a secondary property or an investment property instead.
-You’ll need to meet higher credit, down payment and debt standards.
-This is because these property types are riskier for lender financing.
+Let's say you want to buy a secondary property instead.
+You'll need to meet higher credit, down payment and debt standards, since these property types are riskier for lender financing.
 This is true for buying investment properties as well.

 Your lender needs to know that if you run into a financial emergency, you can keep paying your premiums.
-That’s where assets come in.
+That's where assets come in.
 Assets are things that you own that have value.
-For example:
+Some types of assets include:

 - Checking and savings accounts

 - Stocks, bonds and mutual funds